natcap/invest.users-guide/source/crop_production.rst

 There are two InVEST crop production models available, a Percentile based observation model that operates on 175 crops, and a Regression model for exploring fertilziation rates that operates on 12 crops.
 The arguments below are for both models unless otherwise specified.

 **Important**: You need to download the InVEST dataset for Crop Production, to get the Monfreda Dataset required as input to the models.
-If you choose to install the sample data when you install InVEST, there will be a folder called CropProduction in the installation folder for InVEST, where this data may be found.
-Or, you can download it from  http://data.naturalcapitalproject.org/invest-data/.
-Click on the latest version of InVEST and the dataset is called CropProduction.zip.
+If you choose to install the Crop Production sample data when you install InVEST, there will be a folder called ``sample_data\CropProduction`` in the installation folder for InVEST, where this data may be found.
+Or, you can download it from http://releases.naturalcapitalproject.org/?prefix=invest/, after going to that link, clicking on the target version, then navigating into the ``data`` directory and selecting ``CropProduction.zip``.

 Please also consult the Crop Production dataset for examples of all of these data inputs.
 This will help with file type, folder structure and table formatting.
 Note that all GIS inputs must be in the same projected coordinate system and in linear meter units.